2024 entry (view 2023 entry)

 £22,200 per year, international students

 Part-time tuition fees will normally be charged on a pro rata basis

 Fees quoted are for 2023 entry only.
 Fees for 2024 will be confirmed, subject to government approval, later in 2023.

 More about tuition fees, living costs and financial support.

-This degree combines philosophy with the study of Portuguese, the official language of nine countries around the world.
-The political importance of countries like Angola and Brazil means that Portuguese speakers are in demand.
-The course provides a valuable skill set, ideally tailored to the increasingly globalised workplace.
+This degree combines philosophy with the study of Portuguese, the most widely spoken language in the southern hemisphere.
+The political importance of countries like Angola and Brazil means that Portuguese speakers are increasingly in demand.
+The course provides a valuable skill set, ideally tailored to the globalised workplace.